Forging a Fateful Alliance: Michigan State University and the Vietnam War by John Ernst

 Within eighteen months, Diem was dead from a coup by a group of Vietnamese general officers, and the U.S. had begun to send the first of its military “advisors” that soon led to twelve years of conflict and over fifty-eight thousand Americans—and two million Vietnamese—dead.

 Four years after MSUG’s expulsion an exposé appeared in Ramparts, which Ernst routinely describes as a “liberal West Coast Catholic magazine.”
-“The University on the Make” was sensationalistic in tone, and some of its facts were later admitted to be untrue.
-(What is apparently the full text is available online at cia-on-campus.org.)
+The article, titled “The University on the Make,” was sensationalistic in tone, and some of its statements were later admitted to be untrue.
 But it offered powerful fodder for the nascent antiwar movement, and it raised some interesting questions about a university’s role in the world community.
 CIA involvement was a main focus of the article, with the implication that the MSUG provided cover for “cloak-and-dagger” work.
 The article made Professor Fishel the scapegoat for the project, and he was soon demonized on campus, both in East Lansing and later at Southern Illinois University.
 He died at the age of 57 in the mid-1970s, and one could certainly argue that his notoriety contributed to his early demise.

 Anyway, that’s roughly the story.
 John Ernst’s telling is a solidly researched, seemingly objective, overview of the Michigan State University Group.
 The book suffers some from repetition, engendered in part because each major player (MSUG, ICA, MAAG, etc.) is redefined and reintroduced in each chapter, seemingly as if that chapter might be republished as an individual essay elsewhere.
 There are a few teasers, the most major of which is the assertion that “the Kennedy administration encouraged the plot” by the Vietnamese military to assassinate Diem in 1963; this aside is never expounded or substantiated.
 But overall it’s an excellent and scholarly work, of an interesting and intentionally forgotten period in American international relations.